apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

     The runner will use the `requirements.txt` file to install your additional dependencies onto the remote workers.

 **Important:** Remote workers will install all packages listed in the `requirements.txt` file.
 Because of this, it's very important that you delete non-PyPI packages from the `requirements.txt` file, as stated in step 2.
 If you don't remove non-PyPI packages, the remote workers will fail when attempting to install packages from sources that are unknown to them.
-> **NOTE**: An alternative to `pip freeze` is to use a library like [pip-tools](https://github.com/jazzband/pip-tools) to compile the all the dependencies required for the pipeline from a `--requirements_file`, where only top-level dependencies are mentioned.
+> **NOTE**: An alternative to `pip freeze` is to use a library like [pip-tools](https://github.com/jazzband/pip-tools) to compile all the dependencies required for the pipeline from a `--requirements_file`, where only top-level dependencies are mentioned.

 ## Custom Containers {#custom-containers}